h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 12. Review the data set

-13. Click on **Create experiment** at the bottom of the screen to begin fine tuning a large language model on this dataset
+13. Click on **Create experiment** at the bottom of the screen to begin fine-tuning a large language model on this dataset

 ![llm-studio-review-dataset](assets/llm-studio-review-dataset.jpg)